Adherence to Core Values

 Preparation & Practice

 We expect students to spend time practicing between each class, and we strongly recommend regular, weekly practice.
+Ideally: practicing at least 2 to 3 times per week for at least 1 to 2 hours per practice session.

 In addition to reviewing and practicing ties from previous classes, we will also ask students to prepare for each upcoming class by watching videos related to the ties for the upcoming class and practicing those ties to the best of their ability.
 We will review and refine the tying and focus on the experience and skills of the bottom in those ties during class.